 Students hoping to enroll in the Accelerated Bachelor to Master (ABM) program must contact their advisor prior to filling out an application to identify appropriate term of enrollment.
 This will be the first term the student is enrolled in exclusively graduate courses

 Credentials submitted for admission become the property of the University of the Incarnate Word and will not be returned.
 Students must enroll in the term for which they were admitted or the next subsequent term or their admission status is cancelled and they must reapply through the Office of Admissions.

 The University of the Incarnate Word reserves the right to refuse admission to an applicant or to request the withdrawal of a student already in the program for reasons considered adequate by the Dean of Graduate Studies and Research.

 An international student is a student who has citizenship in a country other than the United States.

-International students should apply for admission no later than 60 days prior to the beginning of the
+International students should apply for admission no later than 60 days prior to the

 semester in which the student plans to attend to ensure no delay in acceptance and registration.
 The following credentials must be submitted to the Office of International Admissions:

 Upon acceptance to a program, graduate students must meet with their Academic Advisors before each term to discuss progress toward meeting degree requirements.
 The Advisor’s formal approval is required to permit registration.
 Students must make payment arrangements with the Business Office no later than the end of the registration period.